 HEALTHIER OPTIONS FOR LIGHT BULBS

 There are options to filter out the dirty electricity, but I think first and foremost the best solution is to reduce the dirty electricity producing devices.
-Limiting the number of dimmer switches, and compact fluorescent bulbs is the first step.

 The good news is that there are healthier light bulbs to choose that produce less or no dirty electricity within our homes.
 What’s even better is that it’s a simple change to make that we will likely not even notice once we’ve made it.